Michael McCullers: Early life

 A native of Vestavia Hills, Alabama, McCullers attended Indian Springs School which is a private high school in Indian Springs Village, Alabama.
 He was awarded a National Merit Scholarship.

 Career

 McCullers began his career as a writer for Saturday Night Live.
 He co-wrote the scripts for Austin Powers: The Spy Who Shagged Me and Austin Powers in Goldmember, from the Austin Powers film series which stars Mike Myers.

-McCullers wrote and directed the 2008 comedy Baby Mama.
-Tina Fey and Amy Poehler are in the film.
+McCullers wrote and directed the 2008 comedy Baby Mama, starring Tina Fey and Amy Poehler.
 In 1999, he signed a deal with New Line Cinema to write comedies.

 He wrote the 2017 film The Boss Baby for DreamWorks Animation, and with Genndy Tartakovsky co-wrote Hotel Transylvania 3: Summer Vacation (2018) for Sony Pictures Animation.

 In 2023, he was brought on to write material for the film Ruby Gillman, Teenage Kraken.

 McCullers was hired to write Shrek 5 for DreamWorks Animation.